techidaily/site-win11/source/_posts/enhancing-file-system-usability-in-windows-max-156.md

 ## 6\.
 Learn How to Rename Multiple Files at Once

- If you think you were committing all sorts of mistakes while naming files on Windows and now want to fix your mistakes, you can easily[batch rename files in Windows](https://www.makeuseof.com/tag/batch-rename-mass-delete-files-windows/) using File Explorer, Command Prompt, or PowerShell.
+ If you think you were committing all sorts of mistakes while naming files on Windows and now want to fix your mistakes, you can easily [batch rename files in Windows](https://www.makeuseof.com/tag/batch-rename-mass-delete-files-windows/) using File Explorer, Command Prompt, or PowerShell.
 You can also batch rename the file extensions if you think you made mistakes there.

 ## 7\.
 You Can Use Emojis in Filenames to Spice Things up

 ![Emojis in Filenames](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/emojis-in-filenames.jpg)

  One of the coolest ways you can name files on Windows is by choosing emojis instead of words.
-You can[use whatever emojis you want in the name of your Windows files](https://www.makeuseof.com/windows-emoji-file-folder-drive-names/) .
+You can [use whatever emojis you want in the name of your Windows files](https://www.makeuseof.com/windows-emoji-file-folder-drive-names/) .
 You can also mix words and emoticons if that works best for you; there is no limitation on using emojis anywhere in the filename.

  While emojis may not be hugely beneficial, they can make filenames more expressive if used properly.